 These buckets require an associated role for read/write access.

-Use unique managed identities to deploy Ops Manager, BOSH Director, Microsoft Azure Service Broker for VMware Tanzu, and any other tiles that require independent credentials.
+Use unique managed identities to deploy Tanzu Operations Manager, BOSH Director, Microsoft Azure Service Broker for VMware Tanzu, and any other tiles that require independent credentials.
 Ensure that each managed identity is scoped to the least privilege necessary to operate.

 Azure uses managed identities to handle service authorization.
 For more information, see What are managed identities for Azure resources? in the Microsoft Azure documentation.